albertaw/reading-list/README.md

 In progress
 --------------------------------------
-- Coders at Work: Reflections on the Craft of Programming
 - The Startup Checklist
+- Gamers at Work: Stories Behind the Games People Play
 - Clean Code: A Handbook of Agile Software Craftsmanship
-- Math and Physics for Game Programmers
 - Design Patterns: Elements of Reusable Object-Oriented Software
-- A cookbook for using the model-view controller user interface paradigm in Smalltalk-80
+- The Little Schemer
+- The Seasoned Schemer

 Backlog
 --------------------------------------------------
 - No More Work: Why Full Employment Is a Bad Idea
+- Coders at Work: Reflections on the Craft of Programming
+- Founders at Work: Stories of Startups' Early Days
+- Math and Physics for Game Programmers
+- A cookbook for using the model-view controller user interface paradigm in Smalltalk-80
 - The Pragmatic Programmer
 - [The Algorithm Design Manual](http://www.algorist.com/)
 - AWS System Administration